aug24/not-dead-yet/README.md

 # not-dead-yet

-# Todo
+## Todo

-Add more data.
+ * Add more data.

-Try to work out a better way of establishing "notable"
+ * Try to work out a better way of establishing "notable"

-Publish at its own address

-Add Google Ads
+ * Add Google Ads

+ * Work out why otto von bismark gets "writer" several times.

+ * Only calculate celeb name once

+ * Write doco or script for pulling wikidata (see below)

+## Wikidata Notes

 To filter Wikidata queries by specific professions using SPARQL, you'll need the corresponding Wikidata QIDs (unique identifiers) for each profession.
 Here are some notable professions along with their QIDs that you can use in your queries: